c3ai-lab/deVote/README.md

 truffle migrate --reset
 ```

-* This will iniate the deployment process and after some time (1 - 2 minutes) the console should show the information about the deployed contract
+* This will initiate the deployment process and after some time (1 - 2 minutes) the console should show the information about the deployed contract

 ```solidity
 2_deploy_contracts.js